buley/personal/src/content/professionalism.md

 # Professionalism

 > *“Strategy without tactics is the slowest route to victory.
-Tactics without strategy is the noise before defeat.” — Sun Tzu*
+Tactics without strategy is the noise before defeat.” -- Sun Tzu*

 > *"Excellence is not a skill.
-It is an attitude." — Ralph Marston*
+It is an attitude." -- Ralph Marston*

-*Professional excellence isn't about mastering a single field—it's about bringing unique insight and systematic thinking to every domain you touch.*
+*Professional excellence isn't about mastering a single field--it's about bringing unique insight and systematic thinking to every domain you touch.*

 I am a **strategic thinker, independent problem-solver, and systems-oriented leader** with a deep understanding of human behavior and decision-making.

-My career has taken me across disciplines—from journalism to engineering to mediation—all unified by a core set of strengths that allow me to **analyze, optimize, and resolve complex issues with precision and clarity.**
+My career has taken me across disciplines--from journalism to engineering to mediation--all unified by a core set of strengths that allow me to **analyze, optimize, and resolve complex issues with precision and clarity.**

 ## 1. Comprehensive Vision